triska/the-power-of-prolog/README.md

 chapter.

 You can run most of the examples with any popular Prolog system, such as GNU&nbsp;Prolog, SICStus&nbsp;Prolog, YAP and&nbsp;SWI.
+In some cases, slight modifications may be necessary to adjust for different libraries or small variations.
+See your Prolog system's manual, or ask on&nbsp;Stackoverflow and `comp.lang.prolog` for more information.

 ## On teaching Prolog